keyboard_arrow_up

 Scaling design strategy amid ambiguity

-While fostering a strong design culture and building effective product huddles, I faced the challenge of scaling our strategic design efforts across multiple product verticals—all while keeping up with the rapid pace of development.
+While fostering a strong design culture and building effective product huddles, I faced the challenge of scaling our strategic design efforts across multiple product verticals—all while navigating new customer requirements in a brand new connected vehicle market.
 Managing these intertwined dynamics required effective planning, collaboration, and constant adaptation.

 Challenges:

-• Hitting Strategic Goals: Ensuring our design process contributed to achieving quarterly OKRs while delivering high-quality, user-centered solutions.
+• Hitting strategic business goals: Ensuring the design process aligns with quarterly OKRs and consistently delivers high-quality, user-centered solutions.

 VII.